Carequality/CEQSubscription/input/pagecontent/index.md

 The Carequality and its community of member organizations have collaborated to define exactly how notifications can be shared across different health and service sectors so that members have confidence in their capability to commit to implementing consistent notification services.
 This Guide covers technical specifications as well as policy and process requirements for Push Notifications

+#### Goals
+* Remove the need to poll for solicited:
+  *  High-frequency events.
+  *  High-urgency events.
+* Ensure a “low bar” for server and client implementation.
+* Consider security, confidentiality, and scale during design.
+* **NOT focused on unsolicited notifications**
+* Project results may be useful as a building block or launching point

+Subscriptions are system to system and the receiver of these subscriptions (Subscription Server or subscriber) must be able to route these messages to the appropriate end user (clinician(s), care team members, etc.) within their system.
+For auditing purposes, identification of a specific user is accomplished through FHIR authorizations as described in the Carequality FHIR Implementation Guide through SMART on FHIR or OAuth.

 ### Definitions
 #### Topic
 * Is a well-defined event and can be specialized to an environment (e.g., an acute admit versus an ED admit): ‘admission’, ‘discharge’, ‘gap in care', etc.